9 minute read

 - We can’t give any information related to the above three points to anyone.

 When you sign up for a paid subscription, we require an email address, a credit card number, and the last name on the credit card.
 We keep that information on file so we know the status of your account and whether or not payments are current.
-If you don’t want to share your credit card number and last name, we take Bitcoin or honey (yes, we actually accept honey jars!) as anonymous payment methods.

 The only other information we keep is operational data that we use for marketing, like how our website performs, or how many people click through an ad and become paying customers.
 We also use operational data for network performance analytics, like how fast connections are made to servers in different countries, or how fast data moves through the network.
 Network performance data only shows us how our systems are running, it doesn’t show any individual’s connection data.

 How we collect data, and what we do with it

 First off, TunnelBear only makes money off of subscriptions.
 We don’t have resale side deals.
 We don’t sell user data.
 We only make money when you pay for a Bear to tunnel you around the world.

 We take data protection and minimization seriously, and one of the ways we do that is to only store personal data for the length of time that we need it.
 GDPR regulations require us to delete any personally identifying data once we no longer have a purpose for it.
 Account data, for example, is used for fraud prevention and detection.
 If you opt-out of auto renewal, and your subscription expires, we delete your information 30 days after expiry because we no longer have a need for it.